COVID-19 - Research projets and networks

 Horizon 2020 - EU Framework Programme for Research and Innovation

-Coronavirus: €117 million granted for treatments and diagnostics through the Innovative Medicines Initiative (IMI)
+Innovative Medicines Initiative (IMI) : €117 million granted for treatments and diagnostics

-On 12 May, €117 million were granted to eight large-scare research projects for treatments and diagnostics through IMI.
-In 3 projects there are scientists from Switzerland, more info in this facthsheet.
+On 12 May 2020, €117 million were granted to eight large-scare research projects for treatments and diagnostics through IMI.
+Three projects have the participation of Swiss scientists, more info in this facthsheet.

 Find here the latest IMI news on COVID-19 related projects